 need to tell you something.

-use a particular kind of headphones, and CD player, for a good reason.
+The companies that manufacture and sell these prescription CD's, say we MUST use a particular kind of headphones, and CD player, for a good reason.

 The headphones?
 The difference in the headphones you can buy at Radio Shack and other retail stores, and what you need to get for your kids is this:

 WHY?
 Because the prescription CD's